-Numba supports interacting with the CUDA Driver API via the NVIDIA CUDA Python bindings and its own ctypes-based binding.
-The ctypes-based binding is presently the default as Per-Thread Default Streams and the profiler APIs are not supported with the NVIDIA bindings, but otherwise functionality is equivalent between the two.
+Numba supports interacting with the CUDA Driver API via the NVIDIA CUDA Python bindings and its own ctypes-based bindings.
+Functionality is equivalent between the two bindings.
+The ctypes-based bindings are presently the default, but the NVIDIA bindings will be used by default (if they are available in the environment) in a future Numba release.

 You can install the NVIDIA bindings with: